 Regardless of external events that arise, it is best to be proactive and have a plan.
 We have compiled the following resources and links to support your business planning.

 Government and Official Updates

-- Applications Open Canada Emergency Wage Subsidy — This program will provide eligible employers a 75% wage subsidy and will cover up to $847/week per employee.
+- Program Extension Canada Emergency Wage Subsidy — This program will provide eligible employers a 75% wage subsidy and will cover up to $847/week per employee.
 Eligible employers may also be entitled to receive a 100% refund for EI and CPP contributions.
 Full eligibility requirements can be found here.
-The program has been extended to August 29.
+The program has been extended to December 2020.
 Businesses can apply here

-- Applications Open Canada Emergency Commercial Rent Assistance (CECRA) - Program that will lower rent by 75% for small businesses impacted by COVID-19, while also guaranteeing 75% of rent for impacted property owners.
-The assistance will apply for rent payments for the months of April, May and June.
+- Program Extension Canada Emergency Commercial Rent Assistance (CECRA) - - Program that will lower rent by 75% for small businesses impacted by COVID-19, while also guaranteeing 75% of rent for impacted property owners.
+The assistance will apply for rent payments through the month of August.
 Commercial property owners are encouraged to work with eligible tenants and apply for this program.